Coder731/Portfolio-Project-3-from-template/DEVELOPMENT.md

 - run py
     - cut line and indent for flask8 character count

+## Step completed previously
+Ensure keys are strings for dictionaries

 ## Get terminal user input working

 Used code from https://techeplanet.com/python-read-input-from-terminal-stdin/ to test whether problem with typing in terminal was to do with configuration or code.